 The launch of new restaurants and markets is always exciting news on PFM, a lot of time is spent staying on top of the Comings, and sometimes the Goings, but rarely on the Still Here’s.
 So I thought it would be worth taking a moment to take notice of the other end of the spectrum—those in business for more than 20 years.

 Here’s what I have so far.
 Please email me at firstname.lastname@example.org with additions and corrections.

-Note: There have been a lot of additions since this page first went live.
+Note: There have been a lot of additions (and some subtractions) since this page first went live.
 I’ll be keeping this page up to date as I learn more.
 (3/19/2011)

 1866 – Schlotterbeck-Foss is a “purveyors of specialty foods and fine flavors” that’s headquartered in a John Calvin Stevens building on Preble Street in Bayside.
 The company was founded in Portland by Augustus G. Schlotterbeck and Charles S. Foss.

 1867– the Burnham & Morrill Company, maker of B&M Baked Beans was founded in Portland by George Burnham and Charles S. Morrill.
 The firm has canned numerous different products including corn, lobster and clams over the 140+ year history.
 It wasn’t until 1927 that they started producing their iconic Baked Beans—a product line that continues to this day at the B&M factory in Portland.
 Since 1965 the B&M brand has been owned by one company or another; they’re currently a subsidiary of B&G.

 1883 – Hannaford Bros. was established by Arthur Hannaford, who was later joined in the business by his brothers Howard and Edward.
 They started by selling produce from their family farm in Cape Elizabeth.